Qaladid/mid-term-ML-project/README.md

 ### Problem Description

-The dataset for this project contains the following key features:
+The data for this project contains the following key features:

 - Fetal heart rate (FHR)
 - Uterine contractions